 With our firm by their side, our clients rest assured that they have a legal advocate dedicated to protecting their personal and financial well-being.

 In Texas, property acquired by one spouse prior to marriage is considered separate property.
 Gifts made through devise or inheritance are also considered separate property, as are personal injury judgments.
 Most other forms of property acquired during a marriage are considered community property.

 Property division can become complex when one spouse has made a significant contribution of separate assets to a community property such as a jointly owned business.
 Courts may also be hesitant to perform a perfectly equal division of assets when doing so would be inequitable to one of the parties.

 In order to provide courts with as much information as possible with which to rule favorably for our clients, we work with forensic accountants to obtain complete portraits of the finances of both our clients and their spouses.
 We also enlist the services of business valuation experts to determine the value of solely or jointly owned businesses.

 Many clients who have entered into a prenuptial agreement have concerns about whether it will be enforced.
 We will evaluate these documents to determine how they are likely to affect the division of marital property.

 Our complex property division lawyers offer a no-cost and confidential consultation for you to begin the process of developing your strategy for protecting your assets during a divorce.
-Contact our firm by calling 817-900-3875.
-With offices located near the Tarrant County family courthouse in Fort Worth, we offer an additional convenience for our family law clients.
+Contact our divorce attorneys in Fort Worth firm by calling (817) 336-4444.
+With offices located near the Tarrant County family courthouse in Fort Worth, we offer additional convenience for our family law clients.